 The problem arises in python/user.py because of a indented doc-string.
 I have attached a copy of a user.py that outputs a file that is formatted properly.

-#1 Updated by Kristian Evers about 5 years ago
+#1 Updated by Kristian Evers over 6 years ago

 - File user.patch added

 2. Add a layer.